aliartiza75/livecassandrareader/README.md

 ```
 we will be able to read the cassandra table till 100th.
 After some time the **USER** table gets updated with two new rows.
 So in order to read the two new rows we have to go through all the other 100 rows which is inefficient.

-So In this PR, I will add a script, which will be able to read the data from the Cassandra in real time.